 So you’ve installed WordPress?
 Great!
 But now what?

-I’m sure you are eager to get stuck in, but before you start creating pages and writing posts, there’s a few things I recommend that you do to get your WordPress set up correctly.
+I’m sure you are eager to get stuck in, but before you start creating pages and writing posts, there are a few things I recommend that you do to get your WordPress set up correctly.

 Trust me; it’s better to get these tasks done and out of the way early on!